MystenLabs/walrus-docs/docs/dev-operations.md

 certified in the final step.
 The steps involved in a store can be executed by the binary client, or a publisher that accepts and publishes blobs via HTTP.

-Walrus currently allows the storage of up to XXXX bytes using the client, and YYY bytes using the aggregator.
+Walrus currently allows the storage of blob up to a maximum size that may be determined through the `walrus info` command.
 You may store larger blobs by splitting them into smaller chunks.
-TODO sizes.

 ## Read